National Unity Committee (Bolivia): Ideology

 The CUN described itself as nationalist.
 Its platform, according to Villa, was "fundamentally focused" on intensive development of the primary sector, with large investments in agriculture and industry, especially in the Altiplano and Interandean Valles.
 The party was critical of past land reform, stating that the agrarian reform of 1953 needed to be accompanied by an "agrarian revolution" that significantly increased the level of state investment.
 These policies were pinpointed as the most viable path to economic growth.

 The party supported the existing model of state capitalism wherein the public sector retained government ownership over a significant proportion of assets.
-Strategic sectors, such as the hydrocarbons, mining, and petrochemical industries, were to remain under state control, although only at a base level, with financial derivatives in the hands of the private sector or public–private partnerships.
+Strategic sectors, such as the hydrocarbon, mining, and petrochemical industries, were to remain under state control, though only at a base level, with financial derivatives in the hands of the private sector or public–private partnerships.
 The party was more open to private investment in state-owned enterprises in other fields through the issuance of shares.